-Parents need to know that at the core of this film is the powerful, and potentially disturbing notion that because of Earth’s volatility and war-addicted nature, the planet is in danger of self-destructing.
+Parents need to know that at the core of this film is the powerful, and potentially disturbing notion that because of Earth's volatility and war-addicted nature, the planet is in danger of self-destructing.
 The production is old-fashioned, with none of the gore, in-your-face brutality, or heavy realism seen in later science fiction movies.
 Government and military officials are shown as impulsive and violence-prone; in several action sequences, they threaten and shoot out of fear and without cause.
 There are tanks, all sorts of guns and weaponry and one character is shot on two separate occasions.
 An alien vaporizes threatening objects and demobilizes guards.
 In other suspense-filled moments the leads are seen running for their lives.
-Set in the 1950s many characters smoke.
+Since it's set in the 1950s, many characters smoke.

 What's the story?

 In this classic 1951 sci-fi film, a charismatic foreigner lands on Earth, determined to deliver a message of peace despite people's fear and distrust.
 When a flying saucer lands in Washington, D.C., the army cordons it off.
 Spectators watch as a panel opens and Klaatu, a human-looking alien, emerges.
 While he declares his peaceful intentions, a trigger-happy soldier shoots him, provoking Klaatu's indestructible robot, Gort, to vaporize the army's entire arsenal.
 After escaping from the hospital where he's being observed, Klaatu borrows some earth clothes and seeks out the brilliant Professor Barnhardt, to whom he reveals his mission.
-He has come as an emissary to warn earthlings that their atomic weapons pose a threat to the peace and security of other planets, and that they must disarm or their planet will be \"eliminated.\" But can Klaatu impart his message to all of the nations' representatives before alien paranoia causes panic?
+He has come as an emissary to warn earthlings that their atomic weapons pose a threat to the peace and security of other planets, and that they must disarm or their planet will be "eliminated."
+But can Klaatu impart his message to all of the nations' representatives before alien paranoia causes panic?

 Is it any good?